50"x34", Collage on paper, monotype and pastel.

 We lay on mother’s bed....

 I was Lowell’s student three years.
 At 19, I spent a year at McLean Hospital on the same ward he frequented, Bowditch, maximum security for men.
 We had an understanding.
-When I was at McLean, the same attendant Lowell wrote about in Waking in the Blue, the BU student, Bill Shine, was still there.
+When I was at McLean, the same attendant Lowell wrote about in Waking in the Blue.
 He would pull the poem out of his wallet the way other men would show you pictures of their children, with the same ardor, point to the poem, and say, “that’s me!”

 I could have cared less.

 Lowell gave me the opening lines of Man and Wife, a violent, game changing poem from the 1950s, shifting poetry’s material toward the confessional.
 He laughed maniacally and said "Have fun with that...".